underscoreio/essential-slick/src/pages/joins.md

 We're producing a list of messages and the name of user they were sent to (if any).
 Note the `u.name.?` expression is required to turn the potentially null result from the query into an `Option` value.
 You need to deal with this on a column-by-column basis.

-The result of the query, using the test data in _joins.sql_ over at GitHub, is:
+The sample data we have in _joins.sql_ in the _chapter05_ folder contains just two private messages (between Frank and Dave).
+The rest are public.
+So our query results are:

 ```
 (Hello, HAL.
 Do you read me, HAL?,             None)